active-group/reacl/README.md

-The key to tying these aspects together are the `reacl.core/defclass` macro for defining a Reacl class (just a React component class, but implementing Reacl's internal protocols), as the `reacl.core/instantiate` function for making a component object from a class, and the `reacl.core/send-message!` for sending a message to a component.
+The key to tying these aspects together are the `reacl.core/defclass` macro for defining a Reacl class (just a React component class, but implementing Reacl's internal protocols), and the `reacl.core/send-message!` for sending a message to a component.

 In addition to this core model, Reacl also provides a convenience layer on React's virtual dom (which can be used independently), as